hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

 #### Contextual components

-Control, label, helper text and error content are passed to the field as yielded components, using the `Label`, `HelperText`, `Control`, `CharacterCount`, and `Error` keys.
+Control, label, helper text, and error content are passed to the field as yielded components, using the `Label`, `HelperText`, `Control`, `CharacterCount`, and `Error` keys.

 <Doc::ComponentApi as |C|>
   <C.Property @name="<[F].Label>" @type="yielded component">